 The scope of the regulation

 The regulation covers a wide range of food and food ingredients, including those that:

 - have a new or intentionally modified primary molecular structure

 - consist of - or are isolated from - micro-organisms, fungi or algae

-- consist of - or are isolated from - plants, or food ingredients isolated from animals (but not food and food ingredients obtained by traditional propagating or breeding methods with a history of safe food use)
+- consist of, are isolated from or produced from plants or their parts (but not food and food ingredients obtained by traditional propagating or breeding methods with a history of safe food use)

-- have been produced using a new process that leads to significant changes in their composition or structure affecting their nutritional value, their metabolism or the level of undesirable substances they contain
+- are produced using a new process that leads to significant changes in their composition or structure affecting their nutritional value, their metabolism or the level of undesirable substances they contain

-Food and food ingredients covered by the regulations must not:
+Food and food ingredients covered by the regulation must not:

 - be dangerous to consumers